mindspore-ai/docs/tutorials/lite/source_en/use/converter_train.md

 ### Parameters Description

-The table below shows the parameters used in the MindSpore ToD model training transfer tool.
+The table below shows the parameters used in the MindSpore Lite model training transfer tool.
 | Parameters                  | required | Parameter Description                                        | Value Range | Default Value |
 | --------------------------- | -------- | ------------------------------------------------------------ | ----------- | ------------- |
 | `--help`                    | no       | Prints all the help information.                             | -           | -             |